Demonstration and frequency noise characterization of a 17 $\mu$m quantum cascade laser: Frequency noise

-At low frequencies ($\lesssim 100$~kHz) the QCL frequency noise (Fig.\ref{fig:NoisePSD} red) is dominated by usual $1/f$ noise .
-However, for frequencies greater than $100$~kHz, a noise plateau appears, as has been reported for other QCLs at shorter wavelengths \cite{bartalini2010,bartalini2011}.
-This white noise level $N_w=30.4\times10^3$~Hz$^2$/Hz corresponds to an intrinsic Lorentzian FWHM linewidth of $\Delta\nu_{l}=\pi N_w=96$~kHz.
-For frequencies greater than $500$~kHz, the frequency noise PSD falls of rapidly due to the limited bandwidth of our photoconductive MCT detector.
-Following the theoretical work for a 3 level QCL described in reference \cite{yamanishi2007}, we calculated the expected FWHM intrinsic lorentzian linewidth of the \SMU laser $\Delta\nu_{l,th}$.
-The details of this calculation including a comparison with other QCLs are presented in the Supplementary Material.
-We find for this laser at the given operated conditions $\Delta\nu_{l,th}\simeq 400 $~Hz.
-The measured noise plateau gives therefore an intrinsic linewidth two orders of magnitude larger than the theoretical calculation.
-We do not have an explanation for this discrepancy.
-Measured or inferred intrinsic linewidth for QCLs at $4.3$ and $10.6$~$\mu$m \cite{bartalini2010,bartalini2011,sow2014} tend to agree with theoretical calculations, with reported values of the order of $100$~Hz.\\
+As seen in \textbf{Figure~\ref{fig:NoisePSD}}, at low frequencies ($\lesssim 100$~ kHz), the QCL frequency noise is dominated by the usual $1/f$ flicker noise.
+For frequencies greater than 100~kHz, a noise plateau appears, as has been reported for other QCLs at shorter wavelengths \cite{bartalini2010,bartalini2011}.
+This white noise level $N_{\mathrm {w}} \simeq 60\times10^3$~Hz$^2$/Hz corresponds to an \emph{intrinsic} Lorentzian FWHM line width of $\Delta\nu_{\mathrm{l}}=\pi N_{\mathrm {w}}\simeq 200$~kHz.
+For frequencies greater than 500~kHz, the frequency noise PSD falls off rapidly due to the limited bandwidth of the photoconductive MCT detector.
+To ensure the reliability and assess the reproducibility of our results, we have repeated the experiment over several months using both the P(9) N$_2$O absorption line at 581.24~cm$^{-1}$ and the P(8) line at 582.1~cm$^{-1}$.
+Measurements were performed using injection currents ranging from 500 to 570~mA and laser temperatures from 246 K to 263 K. In all cases, the frequency noise spectra consistently showed the same trend, in particular the clearly visible white noise plateau above a few tens of kilohertz, confirming the intrinsic nature of these noise features.
+A second CW-DFB QCL of identical design, emitting at a nearby wavelength was used and shown to have the same frequency noise characteristics.